 - For optimal results, begin with a clean area that’s free from dirt, debris, oil, or wax.
 Sand any loose or peeling paint before applying.

-KILZ Interior/Exterior Liquid Masonry Sealer covers between 250 and 400 square feet per gallon, which means it can go a long way at a relatively affordable price.
+The KILZ sealer covers between 250 and 400 square feet per gallon, which means it can go a long way at a relatively affordable price.

 This penetrating sealant from StoneTech prevents damage associated with salt and de-icing chemicals in addition to thawing and refreezing stressors on stone, tile, slate, and honed granite.
 It prevents both mold and algae growth, making it a good choice for cold, wet climates.
 It’s good for both indoor and outdoor use, and it dries to a matte, clear non-slip finish.
 It doesn’t form a film and repels water effectively.